List of Monster Allergy characters: Villains

-Major antagonists
+Major villains

 Magnacat

-Magnacat is president of Pyramid Inc., a kitchen appliance store, but he is also an extremely powerful Gorka.
-Magnacat's powers include shape-shifting, hypnosis, mind-control, flight and various dangerous magical spells.
+Magnacat is the president of Pyramid Inc., a kitchen appliance store, but he is also an extremely powerful Gorka.
+Magnacat's powers include shapeshifting, hypnosis, mind-control, flight and various dangerous magical spells.
 When in human form Magnacat has blond hair and wears a green business suit.
 He is the main antagonist of the first season of the animated series.
 His goal was to create an army of Androgorkas, and capture the Tutors to control the prisoner monsters to get his revenge on Bibbur-Si, from which he was exiled long ago.
 Magnacat ended up being eaten by the Dark Phantom, Captain Bristlebeard.
 Magnacat survived being eaten and escapes albeit as an ooze.
 In his weakened state he was confined to a capsule to regain his body and strength.
 In the show before the series starts, he defeated Zob, Zick's father, and Terrence, another tamer.
 He shrunk Zob while turning Terrence into stone.
 He fought the Tamers various times making several attempts to take down Bibbur-Si and gain control of the Tamers but failed each time.
 Due to suffering numerous losses in fighting the Tamers, his company went into bankruptcy.
 As a last resort, Magnacat ordered Viziosed to get the Horn of Kong to summon the Monster-Saur.
 His control over the monster was not complete, however, and he formed a loose alliance with the Tamers to stop it.
 After a short skirmish in the beast's stomach, Zick and Elena escaped, trapping Magnacat and Viziosed inside.
 The Monster-Saur was defeated and put into a Dombox while they were still inside.
 Being in one Dombox together, Magnacat began to devour the monster from the inside, absorbing its power.

 In the second season of the animated series, he was able to escape along with Viziosed by absorbing the energy of Monster-Saur to confuse the Dombox into releasing them.
 He was defeated and sealed into a special Dombox that he cannot escape again.

 In the comic book series, he is the main antagonist in the issues 2–4, 13–14, but he was defeated by the Tamers.

 Magnacat is voiced by: Roberto Draghetti (Italian), Al Goulem (English).